-You have to figure out quickly which people are worth your sales time and which should be sent a catalog and sent along their way.
-Growing up, we were taught to be obliging and helpful.
-The urge to please is ingrained in many if not most of us.
+You have to figure out quickly which people are worth your sales time and which should be mailed a catalog and sent along their way.
+Growing up, you were taught to be obliging and helpful.
+The urge to please is ingrained in many if not most people.
 The problem is that if you aren't using your live sales time talking with viable prospects, you're not only wasting your time but also weakening your own sales muscles.

 One day Claudia's office phone rings.

-SOMEONE: Oh hi, Claudia, this is Naomi Johnson from Expert Coders.
+NAOMI: Oh, hi, Claudia; this is Naomi Johnson from Expert Coders.
 Do you have a minute?
 I have some questions about your services.

 CLAUDIA: Sure, Naomi.
 What's your situation?

 NAOMI: Well, my situation is that my boss asked me to compile a spreadsheet of graphic designers for a design project we're thinking about.

 Claudia is a business owner.
 She doesn't have time to sit on the phone sharing information that is available on her website, in order for someone's assistant to create a spreadsheet that may get a 10-second glance.